AngeloAntona/Emolyser/README.md

 * Dataset for the second script: [EMOPIA](https://zenodo.org/records/5090631#.YPPo-JMzZz8).
 *(You can find additional information about the two datasets [here](readme_files/dataset_info.md))*

-# Song Emotion Analysis Code
+# Code1: Song Emotion Analysis
 The goal is to create and train a model that recognizes the primary type of emotion a given song conveys to the listener.
 For simplicity, we will use a very basic set of emotions, categorizing the entire emotional spectrum into just the labels of **happiness**, **sadness**, and **fear**.

 ![Code1 scheme](readme_files/code1_scheme.png)